jigpu/linuxwacom-wiki-archive/wiki/Input-wacom_backports.md

 ### Importing Upstream Commits

-**Step 1:** The first step is to navigate to your upstream kernel directory and have it update its remotes so that you can have access to the latest commits.
-The output of this command lists the branches which have been updated; you can use this information to determine if anything interesting may need to be imported into the input-wacom repository.
-As can be seen in the sample output below, there have been updates to "jiri/for-4.6/wacom", "for-4.6/upstream-fixes", etc. Of particular interest are Jiri's "wacom", "upstream", and "upstream-fixes" branches since these will typically be where he pushes updates to.
+**Step 1:** Navigate to your upstream kernel directory and fetch all upstream updates for the remotes.
+As git downloads the new commits, it will print out information about new branches and branches which have updates.
+New code which affects our driver could potentially be contained in any updated branch, but typically updates will only occur in Jiri's "wacom", "upstream", and "upstream-fixes" branches (and similar branches owned by Dmitry).
+Additionally, it is a good idea to periodically also check Linus' RC tags to ensure they don't contain any unexpected code.

+In the sample below, we fetch updates for all upstream repositories by running \`git remote update\`.
+The output lists a number of branches of
+interest: "jiri/for-4.5/upstream", "jiri/for-4.5/upstream-fixes",
+"jiri/for-4.6/upstream", "jiri/for-4.6/upstream-fixes", and
+"jiri/for-4.6/wacom".
+Additionally, there are new RCs tagged by Linus that could also be investigated.

 <code>